Essential Statistics#

 If you have not used Polars before, please familiarize yourself with the query syntax by reading Polars’ Getting Started.
 OpenDP specifically targets the lazy API, not the eager API.

-You can obtain an accuracy estimate before committing to a release:
+You can retrieve information about the noise scale and mechanism before committing to a release:

 [4]: